-This program is taught by a faculty team with extensive trade-related expertise.
-By bringing together this multifaceted group, participants gain a comprehensive understanding of an array of trade and development issues.
+The Peace, Trade and Development Program is taught by a team of faculty members with extensive trade-related expertise.
+Participants gain a comprehensive understanding of trade & development issues due to this multifacted group.

 Meet Our Faculty